 In many cases, the first chimney fire can cause cracks and loosen mortar joints that then provide the next fire with an avenue to reach the roof timbers and other combustible materials.

 A third major danger from poorly maintained chimneys is failure of the basic structure itself.
-As discussed above, chimney fires can damage the mortar joints and cause cracks that crumble further with continued “small” chimney fires.
+Chimney fires can damage the mortar joints and cause cracks that crumble further with continued “small” chimney fires.

 Even before the second chimney fire has the opportunity to penetrate the cracks caused by the first, carbon monoxide can escape the chimney and leak into the living quarters of the home.
-Brain damage and death can occur before anyone has even noticed a problem.
+Brain damage and death can occur before anyone has even noticed a problem, so be sure to check your monitors frequently.

 Need to find a pro for your Fireplace Inspection?Find Pros

 As frightening and fierce as the potential fireplace and chimney hazards are, they are almost entirely preventable.
-The Chimney Safety Institute recommends that homeowners who light fires in their fireplaces three or more times a week during the heating season should have their chimneys inspected and cleaned once a year.
+The Chimney Safety Institute recommends that homeowners who light fires in their fireplaces three or more times a week during the heating season should hire a local chimney inspector and have the structure cleaned once per year.

 If unseasoned wood is burned in the fireplace, twice-a-year cleaning and inspection may be necessary, because unseasoned wood usually burns at a lower temperature than seasoned wood, causing more smoke and therefore more creosote.